-For the month of January we are partnering with The Felix Project.
+For the months of January and February we are partnering with The Felix Project.
 For this month all our London based restaurants will be adding a discretionary £1 on the bill in order to help raise funds for all the vital work this charity does.
 Here at D&D London we have worked with the Felix Project for several years and couldn’t be more excited about partnering with them once again.

 So that we could learn more about The Felix Project Alieen Thomson kindly answered a few questions about what they do, who they help and what your contribution will go towards.